codingchili/excelastic/README.md

 ## Prerequisites
 The application requires ElasticSearch as its output.

-ElasticSearch and Kibana (version 5.2.4) should not require any additional configuration or installation, just download and run from [Elastic](https://www.elastic.co/products).
+1. ElasticSearch (version 5+) should not require any additional configuration or installation, just download and run from [Elastic](https://www.elastic.co/products).

+2. Download the latest release of excelastic-1.2.0.jar and the configuration.json (optional) file from [GitHub releases](https://github.com/codingchili/parser-excel-elasticsearch/releases).

 ## Running
 Running the application, filename and index is optional to import using terminal mode.